 </script>

-|addslashesEnsures that all single quotes, double quotes, and backslashes in the content are correctly escaped.|safeThe filter is crucial here.
-SinceaddslashesThe string has been escaped with backslashes, and wetold the template engineThis content has already been processed and does not require default HTML entity escaping.So that the JavaScript code can correctly receive strings with escape sequences.|safe,\it might be escaped as HTML entities&#92;, causing JavaScript to parse it incorrectly.
+|addslashesEnsure that all single quotes, double quotes, and backslashes in the content are correctly escaped.|safeThe filter is crucial here.
+Due toaddslashesThe string has already been escaped with backslashes, weTell the template engineThis content has already been processed and does not require default HTML entity escaping.This way, the JavaScript code can correctly receive strings with escaped backslashes.If not|safe,\It may be escaped by HTML entities&#92;, causing JavaScript to parse it incorrectly.

 {% archiveDetail userName with name="Title" %}